chanwoo-park-official/chanwoo-park-official.github.io/index.md

 ## About me

 I am a second-year Ph.D. student at MIT EECS & LIDS, advised by [Asu Ozdaglar](https://asu.mit.edu/).
 I am closely working with [Kaiqing Zhang](https://kzhang66.github.io/).

 My current research interest is multi-agent learning:
-* LLM Theory (including provable super-human AI, alignment problem, etc..), Intersection of Multi-agent Reinforcement Learning and Game Theory
+* (Multi-agent) LLM Theory (including provable super-human AI, alignment problem, etc..), Intersection of Multi-agent RL, Game Theory, and genAI.
-* DL/RL (Theory): Multi-agent Reinforcement Learning (with Game Theory), Diffusion Model, trajectory generation problem.
 * Blockchain and DeFi system.

 Feel free to reach me!
 I actively discuss various topics with folks!
 I am open to both collaborating/advising students (UROP students, not restricted to MIT and SNU), so please don't hesitate to reach out if you're excited about these topics and would like to work together!